vhcd/vhcd.github.io/_posts/2022-10-03-streamdeck.md

 But during demonstration, testing, or other events, it can happen that the simulator operator is in the car, either as passenger or driver.
 In such case, they can't access the main "Experimenter Deck" to stop the simulation.

 Which is why we added a smaller StreamDeck ([MK.2](https://www.elgato.com/en/stream-deck-mk2)) inside the car, with bindings for all the "Emergency Soft Stop" functions.
-That way, in case of simulator sickness, we always have a way to gently stop the simulation from the actual cockpit
+That way, in case of simulator sickness, we always have a way to gently stop the simulation from the actual cockpit.

+# And more?

+Those are just a few use cases for StreamDecks in our driving simulation experiments.
+It's been less than a year since we discovered those devices, so we'll probably find even more over time.
+The [Stream Deck Mobile](https://www.elgato.com/en/stream-deck-mobile) also looks very interesting, but we haven't had the chance to test it yet.
+But we've yet to find a use case for the [Stream Deck Pedal](https://www.elgato.com/en/stream-deck-pedal)!

 [launchpad]:https://novationmusic.com/en/launch/launchpad-x
 [sd]: https://www.elgato.com/en/stream-deck